John H. Mitchell: Political career

 He was buried at River View Cemetery in Portland.

 Legacy and family

-The town of Mitchell, Oregon, was named after him.
+The town of Mitchell, Oregon was named after him.

+Today, Mitchell may be best known for his role in Pennoyer v.
+Neff, which is typically taught to first-year law students in federal civil procedure courses.

+Mitchell had two daughters with his first wife, Sadie Hoon: Jessie B. Mitchell (later Chapman) and Jennie M. Mitchell (later Fawcett).

+He had six more children with his second wife, Mattie Price: Mattie Elizabeth Mitchell (later De La Rochefoucauld), Margaret "Maggie" Mitchell (later Griffin), Martha Mitchell, John H. Mitchell Jr., Hiram Everett Mitchell, and two other children who died in childhood.

-His daughter, Mattie Elizabeth Mitchell, married François XVI Alfred Gaston, 5th Duc de La Rochefoucauld, Duc de Liancourt, Prince de Marcillac, Duc d'Anville, in 1892.
-His eldest daughter, Margaret Mitchell Griffin, died at age 41 in New York City, from shock following a surgical procedure.
-His daughter, Jennie M. Mitchell, married Jacob P. Fawcett, mayor of Mount Union, Ohio (later Alliance), and judge.
+Jennie married Jacob P. Fawcett, judge and mayor of Mount Union, Ohio (later Alliance).
+Mattie Elizabeth married François XVI Alfred Gaston, 5th Duc de La Rochefoucauld, Duc de Liancourt, Prince de Marcillac, Duc d'Anville, in 1892, making her a French duchess.
+Maggie Griffin died at age 41 from shock following a surgical procedure in New York City.